CumulusNetworks/docs/content/cumulus-linux-58/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 ### Configure RD and RTs for the Tenant VRF

-If you do not want Cumulus Linux to derive the RD and RTs (layer 3 RTs) for the tenant VRF automatically, you can configure them manually by specifying them under the `l2vpn evpn` address family for that specific VRF.
-The following commands provide and example.
+If you do not want Cumulus Linux to derive the <span class="a-tooltip">[RD](## "route distinguisher")</span> and <span class="a-tooltip">[RTs](## "route targets")</span> (layer 3 RTs) for the tenant VRF automatically, you can configure them manually by specifying them under the `l2vpn evpn` address family for that specific VRF.

+You can configure the RD, the RT you want to attach to the host or prefix routes when importing them into EVPN, and the RTs to attach to host or prefix routes when importing them into a VRF.

+{{%notice note%}}
+The tenant VRF RD and RTs are different from the RD and RTs for the layer 2 VNI.
+To define the RD and RTs for the layer 2 VNI, see {{<link url="EVPN-Enhancements#define-rds-and-rts" text="Define RDs and RTs">}}.
+{{%/notice%}}

 {{< tabs "TabID226 ">}}
 {{< tab "NVUE Commands ">}}